The Manin constant and the modular degree: -adic properties of local Whittaker newforms

-Namely, \cite{Ass19}*{Lem.~3.1} gives the desired description for $\pi$ of Type 1a (with $E/F$ quadratic and $m=1$; by \eqref{eqn:eps-supercuspidal-twist}, the quantity $\gamma$ there lies in $\{ \pm 1, \pm i\}$).
-To similarly treat $\pi \simeq \mu \St$ of Type 3, we first twist by a finite order unramified character and use \eqref{lem:twist by unramified finite order char} to assume that $\mu(\varpi_F)=1$, and then apply \cite{Ass19}*{Lem.~3.3}\footnote{Even though the case $\ell = a(\chi) = 1$ is omitted from the cited statement, it is treated in the proof: as is observed in the beginning of the argument there, the subcase $t \neq -2$ reduces to \cite{Ass19}*{Lem.~2.1}, whereas the subcase $t = -2$ is addressed before the phrase ``If $l = 1 = a(\chi)$, we will leave this expression as it is.''} (now $E=F$ and $m\in \{1, 2\}$; in the case of \emph{loc.~cit.}~that involves Sali\'{e} sums, we use \eqref{soft-2} instead of \eqref{soft-1}).
-Finally, for $\pi$ of Type 4 or 5, we combine the assumption $q_F^{\pm \sigma} \in \overline{\Z}[\frac 1p]$ with \cite{Ass19}*{Lem.~3.6} (now $E=F$ and $m\in \{1, 2\}$).
+Namely, \cite{Ass19}*{Lemma 3.1} gives the desired description for $\pi$ of Type 1a (with $E/F$ quadratic and $m=1$; by \eqref{eqn:eps-supercuspidal-twist}, the quantity $\gamma$ there lies in $\{ \pm 1, \pm i\}$).
+To similarly treat $\pi \simeq \mu \St$ of Type 3, we first twist by a finite order unramified character and use \eqref{lem:twist by unramified finite order char} to assume that $\mu(\varpi_F)=1$, and then apply \cite{Ass19}*{Lemma~3.3}\footnote{Even though the case $\ell = a(\chi) = 1$ is omitted from the cited statement, it is treated in the proof: as is observed in the beginning of the argument there, the subcase $t \neq -2$ reduces to \cite{Ass19}*{Lemma~2.1}, whereas the subcase $t = -2$ is addressed before the phrase ``If $l = 1 = a(\chi)$, we will leave this expression as it is.''} (now $E=F$ and $m\in \{1, 2\}$; in the case of \emph{loc.~cit.}~that involves Sali\'{e} sums, we use \eqref{soft-2} instead of \eqref{soft-1}).
+Finally, for $\pi$ of Type 4 or 5, we combine the assumption $q_F^{\pm \sigma} \in \overline{\Z}[\frac 1p]$ with \cite{Ass19}*{Lemma~3.6} (now $E=F$ and $m\in \{1, 2\}$).

 For the remaining \eqref{e:type1bwhittaker}, we assume that $\pi$ is of Type 1b with $F = \bQ_2$ and use \eqref{l:atkinlehner} with \Cref{p:otherprimes} to reduce to $0 < \ell \le \frac{a(\pi)}{2}$.
 By the classification in \Cref{lem:Type1b}, we have $a(\pi) \le 7$, so the bound is $1 \le \ell \le 3$.
 We will use the local Fourier expansion